Younger Beginning Farmers Tend To Operate Larger Farms

 |1Calculation of farm income reflects the expenses associated with reported depreciation.

 Source: USDA, Economic Research Service using data from USDA's 2011 Agricultural Resource Management Survey.

-Beginning, Limited Resource, Socially Disadvantaged, and Female Farmers , by Nigel Key, USDA, Economic Research Service, November 2019
+Socially Disadvantaged, Beginning, Limited Resource, and Female Farmers and Ranchers, by Nigel Key and Jessica E. Todd, USDA, Economic Research Service, May 2021